JakDaniels/MIOS/README.md

 	100%[============================================================================================================>] 1,865       --.-K/s   in 0.001s

 	2016-10-02 20:49:01 (2.04 MB/s) - “/home/opensim/MIOS/Instances/.config/ConfigSets/osgrid/config-include/FlotsamCache.ini” saved [1865/1865]

+It is recommended that you run this after every time you do a --os-update.
+Features in OpenSim change quickly on the development branch
+MIOS uses, OSGrid tracks any config changes that might occur as a result of code changes and regularly produces new base configs for the grid.
+Sometimes the default configs supplied with OpenSim change too.
+New options are sometimes added.
+We need to make sure we use the latest configs after a code update.

 7) Create your first OpenSim Instance!
 By default if --config-set is not given then it will use the downloaded 'osgrid' config files.
 This can be changed in MIOS's config file.